Modern Beach House Exterior and Interior Ideas

 Natural materials like wood and stone blend with the coastal setting.
 Neutral color palettes reflect the sand and sea.

-High ceilings create airiness throughout the home.
+High ceilings create a sense of airiness throughout the home.
 The design prioritizes function over decoration.
-Smart storage solutions keep clutter hidden from view.
+Smart storage solutions keep clutter out of sight.

 Each element serves a purpose while maintaining visual appeal.
 The result feels both comfortable and refined for coastal living.